magento/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-apply.md

 3. In the **Scope** drop-down field, select the store view where you want to apply the theme.
 4. On the **Design Theme** tab, select your newly created theme in the **Design Theme** drop-down.
 5. Click **Save Config**.
-6. To see your changes applied, Reload the store front pages.
+6. To see your changes applied, reload the store front pages.

 If caching is enabled in your Magento Admin panel, you must <a href="#theme-apply-clear">clear the cache</a> to see the changes applied.

-You might also need to manually delete all the <a href="{{site.gdeurl}}architecture/view/static-process.html#publish-static-view-files" target="_blank">published static files</a> in `pub/static/frontend`.
+If changes do not apply, delete all the published <a href="{{site.gdeurl}}architecture/view/static-process.html#publish-static-view-files" target="_blank">static files</a> in `pub/static/frontend` and preprocessed files in `var/view_preprocessing`, then reload the pages.
 <!--ADDLINK-->

 <h2 id="theme-apply-except">Add a design exception</h2>